Passing Your ADP Test – Here’s What You Need To Know

 Does Your Plan Need a Tutor for the ADP Test?

 A Safe Harbor 401(k) will eliminate the risk of failing the ADP (or ACP) test.
 The trade-off is committing to significant employer contributions.
-If you are considering a Safe Harbor plan, be sure to check out our Safe Harbor Resource Center to learn more about this option.
 There is an alternative to a Safe Harbor plan.
 And that involves generating enough employee engagement to ensure your plan passes non-discrimination tests.
 The key to sufficient engagement is to make the plan user-friendly, low hassle, loaded with automation, and accessible by mobile devices.
 Getting employees engaged helps you pass the ADP and ACP tests, and puts your employees on the path to accumulating a meaningful retirement nest egg.
 Talk to us today to find out how to pass compliance tests without the high cost of a Safe Harbor Plan!